Kim Dotcom: Supreme Court

+The two executives charged for operating Megaupload along with Dotcom, namely Mathias Ortmann and Bram van der Kolk, agreed to a plea bargain with New Zealand and US prosecutors that June, and were sentenced to two years seven months and two years six months in a New Zealand prison respectively on 15 June 2023, leaving Dotcom as the only party still defending his innocence in the case.

+On 15 August 2024, the new Minister of Justice, Paul Goldsmith signed Dotcom's extradition order.
+Barrister Clive Elliott KC commented that Dotcom cannot appeal the decision, but can seek judicial review of the process.

+Promotion of conspiracy theories

 Seth Rich conspiracy theory

 In late May 2017, Dotcom posted statements on Twitter and his website claiming he worked with Seth Rich on the Internet Party and had proof that Rich was the source of the 2016 Democratic National Committee email leak.
-In tweets, Dotcom claimed to be involved with Seth Rich as WikiLeaks source.
+In tweets, Dotcom claimed to be involved with Seth Rich as WikiLeaks' source.
 Dotcom said he was willing to provide written testimony to the US Congress and that he was willing to provide evidence to US special counsel Robert Mueller if his safe passage from New Zealand to the United States was guaranteed.
 Seth Rich's family issued a statement calling Dotcom's statements "ridiculous, manipulative, and non-credible" and their spokesman Brad Bauman tweeted to Dotcom that "you have an agenda or are a sociopath".

 Dotcom tweeted an alleged FBI file about Seth Rich, warning that it might be fake.
 He later agreed it was fake, but said there was no need to delete the tweet since he had issued a warning soon after posting it that the file could be fake.

-Seth Rich's Gmail account received an emailed invitation from Mega.com, the website created by Kim Dotcom, but for which he had not worked for years.
+Seth Rich's Gmail account received an emailed invitation from Mega, a file sharing service started by Dotcom following the seizure of Megaupload, but for which he had not worked for years.
 According to experts and Rich's family, the emailed invitation from welcome@mega.nz appeared to be an attempt to access Rich's email.
 David Weigel of The Washington Post wrote that Rich's family "worried that Dotcom, or someone eager to prove him right, may have been willing to create a fake archive of emails from Rich, or crack a password to see whether Rich had passed on documents with a Mega account".